Enforcement and Removal Operations

 The ERO directorate upholds U.S. immigration law at, within, and beyond our borders.
 ERO's work is critical to the enforcement of immigration law against those who present a danger to our national security, are a threat to public safety, or who otherwise undermine the integrity of our immigration system.

-ERO operations target public safety threats, such as convicted criminal aliens and gang members, as well as individuals who have otherwise violated our nation's immigration laws, including those who illegally re-entered the country after being removed and immigration fugitives ordered removed by federal immigration judges.
-ERO deportation officers assigned to INTERPOL also assist in targeting and apprehending foreign fugitives or Fugitive Alien Removal (FAR) cases who are wanted for crimes committed abroad and who are now at-large in the U.S.
+ERO operations target public safety threats, such as convicted criminal noncitizens and gang members, as well as individuals who have otherwise violated our nation's immigration laws, including those who illegally re-entered the country after being removed and immigration fugitives ordered removed by federal immigration judges.
+ERO deportation officers assigned to INTERPOL also assist in targeting and apprehending foreign fugitives or Fugitive Arrest and Removal (FAR) cases who are wanted for crimes committed abroad and who are now at-large in the U.S.

 Divisions and Field Offices

 To accomplish its mission, ERO is organized into the following divisions:

 - Custody Management: Manages ICE detention operations to efficiently and effectively provide for the safety, security, and care of persons in ICE custody. (read more)

 - Enforcement: Manages enforcement initiatives and components through which ERO identifies and arrests removable noncitizens (read more)

 - Field Operations: Oversees, directs, coordinates, and supports ERO’s 24 field offices (read more)

 - ICE Health Service Corps: Provides medical, dental and mental health care to persons in ICE custody. (read more)

 - Operations Support: Provides financial, budgetary, asset management and human resources support to all of ERO. (read more)